 If the answer is “Yes”, please explain.

+[agreed]

 If the answer to question 29 is “Yes”, do such measures, without prejudice to the rights of the defendant, include :

 (a) the establishment of procedures for the physical protection of witnesses, for example their relocation and the non-disclosure or limitations on the disclosure of information concerning their identity and whereabouts (art.
 24, para.
 2 (a))?